 Zerubbabel was the grandson of Jehoiachin, the captive king of Judah (1 Chr.
 3:17).
 A descendant of David, he was in the direct line of the ancestry of Jesus (Luke 3:27; Matt.
 1:12).
 With the blessing of Koresh (Ezra 1:1-2), Zerubbabel and Jeshua the high priest led the first band of captives back to Jerusalem.

 Zerubbabel was chosen by Yahweh.

-23 In that day, saith Yahweh of hosts, will I take thee, O Zerubbabel, My servant, the son of Shealtiel, saith Yahweh, and will make thee as a signet: for I have chosen thee, saith Yahweh of hosts.
+23 In that day, saith Yahweh of hosts, will I take you, O Zerubbabel, My servant, the son of Shealtiel, saith Yahweh, and will make you as a signet: for I have chosen you, saith Yahweh of hosts.

 The number of the men of the people of Israel:

 2:3 The children of Parosh, two thousand an hundred seventy and two.

 2:4 The children of Shephatiah, three hundred seventy and two.

 2:5 The children of Arah, seven hundred seventy and five.

 2:6 The children of Pahathmoab, of the children of Jeshua and Joab, two thousand eight hundred and twelve.